 - If you acquire permission to hunt on private land, always be respectful of the property.
 The best rule of thumb is to leave the land better than you found it.
 Report any signs of disturbance to the landowner, pick up trash if you see it, and leave no trace of your own.
 Leave any gates exactly how you found them, open or closed.
 Do not shoot near or toward any homes.
 Even if the shot is too far away to be dangerous, the sound can be disruptive and discouraging to neighboring landowners who may be considering whether to open their land to hunters.
 Pick up your shells before you leave.

 - Know the boundaries in which you have permission to hunt.
 Never shoot or chase a deer on a property without explicit permission.
 Doing so is not only rude, it’s illegal in Indiana.
 If chances are high that your hunting spot will put a wounded deer on neighboring property you have not been given permission to hunt, either find another spot or get permission from that property’s owner before you hunt.

-Never use your scope to identify people or anything but a target.
+- Never use your scope to identify people or anything besides your target species.
 It is a good idea to have a small pair of binoculars for such uses so approaching persons do not ever have a gun pointed at them.

-Most important, value your hunting excursion by the total experience.
+- Most important, value your hunting excursion by the total experience.
 It is easy to estimate the value of your effort by how many deer you took or how big the trophy was, but hunting is about the total package.
 You don’t need to take your total bag limit to have a great experience.
 Show restraint.
 Take only what you need.
+Take a friend, if appropriate.
 Participate in youth development and teach children ethical and responsible hunting.
 If given the opportunity, take the time to complete a Deer Hunter Survey for the DNR to improve the experience for you and for future generations.